 The LG GX Soundbar has a poor height performance.
 It downmixes surround sound into stereo in order to play it.
 This results in a less immersive sound experience than that produced by soundbars with upward-firing speakers such as the LG SN11RG.

 The LG GX Soundbar has fair sound enhancement features.
 It has several EQ presets: 'AI Sound Pro', 'Standard', 'Bass Blast', 'Music', and 'Movie'.
 The 'AI Sound Pro' feature, in particular, is advertised to optimize audio settings depending on the content you're playing, but we don't currently test this feature.
 There's also a dialogue enhancement feature as well as a virtual surround feature.
-However, it lacks a room correction feature that could help cater its audio performance to your specific room.
+However, unlike the LG SP8YA, it lacks a room correction feature that could help cater its audio performance to your specific room.
 If you prefer a soundbar with a graphic EQ, consider the Samsung HW-A650 instead.

 The LG GX Soundbar supports all common formats over its HDMI ARC connection.
 It also supports eARC and can play object-based surround signals as well as lossless formats.